raelo24/Terraform-Azure/README.md

 **Introduction**
 This is a sample kickstart project for configuring infrastructure on Azure.
-It is modularized and adding more child services for any particular resource is a parameter setting.
-Feel free to use and contribute to the project by adding modules for mmore Azure resources.
+It is modularized, and adding more child services for any particular resource is a parameter setting.
+Feel free to use and contribute to the project by adding modules for more Azure resources.

 **Description**
 The following Azure services are set up in this project